Dorathy Nyagh

-Dorathy Nyagh is a female Nigerian professional handball player and the captain of Benue Queens and one of the players that was shortlisted to represent Nigeria at the African Women's Handball Championship that took place in Yaoundé, Cameroon on 6 June 2021.
+Dorathy Nyagh is a female Nigerian professional handball player and the captain of Benue Queens and one of the players that was shortlisted to represent Nigeria at the 2021 African Women's Handball Championship.

 History

 Dorathy started playing handball when she was in Junior Secondary School, in 2005 at the Queen of the Rosary Secondary School Gboko.

 After graduation from secondary school, she proceeded to Benue State University in 2009 where she studied English and became the captain of the institution.
 She is the only girl out of four children, and her parents supported her passion for sport and gave her all the support to be a success at it.
 Dorathy's father is also a sportsman.
 He is a lecturer at the College of Education in Katsina- Ala. where he teaches in the department of human kinetics.